google/dwh-migration-tools/client/README.md

 * Red Hat-based distros: `sudo yum install python38 python38-pip` (for e.g. Python
   3.8)

+For MacOS, install python from https://www.python.org/downloads/macos/.
+For Windows, install python from https://www.python.org/downloads/windows/.
+Run `python3 -m pip install --upgrade pip` to install pip.

+### Gcloud CLI

+Gcloud is required.
+You can install from https://cloud.google.com/sdk/docs/install-sdk.
+Run `gcloud init` and `gcloud auth application-default login` to initialize and authorize.

 ### Support for Encodings other than UTF-8

 If all of the files you wish to translate are UTF-8 encoded